dogmatiq/docserve/ENVIRONMENT.md

 data:
   DSN: foo # the PostgreSQL connection string
   GITHUB_APP_ID: "4611686018427387904" # the ID of the GitHub application used to read repository content
+  GITHUB_APP_PRIVATEKEY: foo # the private key for the GitHub application used to read repository content
   GITHUB_CLIENT_ID: foo # the client ID of the GitHub application used to read repository content
   GITHUB_CLIENT_SECRET: foo # the client secret for the GitHub application used to read repository content
   GITHUB_HOOK_SECRET: foo # the secret used to verify GitHub web-hook requests are genuine
-  GITHUB_PRIVATE_KEY: foo # the private key for the GitHub application used to read repository content
   GITHUB_URL: https://example.org/path # the base URL of the GitHub API
 ---
 apiVersion: apps/v1